jsreport/docs/docs/get-started.md

 }
 ```

-Then back in the `content` tab you can use the `tax` function to print the price.
+Then back in the top panel you can use the `tax` function to print the price.
 ```html
 <div>
     <span>tax: {{#tax price}}{{/tax}}$</span></span>
 </div>
 ```

+Finally it should be like this:
+<iframe src='https://playground.jsreport.net/studio/workspace/HJVhE0QP/2?embed=1' width="100%" height="400" frameborder="0"></iframe>

 ##Test and preview report
 Now it's time to finish the invoice and preview it from the sample data until you are satisfied.
 You can find a styled and more complex invoice [here in the playground](https://playground.jsreport.net/#/playground/l1DbOPsN5) if you are lazy.